adlarkin/RRT_Star_CPP/README.md

 - https://stackoverflow.com/questions/28298540/difference-between-single-bufferedglut-single-and-double-buffered-drawingglut

 To test with valgrind:
-- comment out the 'drawer.keepSreenOpen()' line at the end of planner's findBestPath() method
 - comment out the lineWidth information in the drawers constructor (don't comment out the initScreen() method call)